funkygao/gafka/cmd/kateway/README.md

 - how to consume multiple messages in Sub?

   kateway uses chunked transfer encoding

-- how to load balance the Pub?

-  - client side LB
-  - haproxy

-- how to load balance the Sub?

-  haproxy MUST enable session sticky

 - topic name cannot include
   - slash, dot, ~, +, @